David Broockman

 David Broockman is an American political scientist.
-He is an associate professor of Political Science at the University of California, Berkeley.
-He is best known for his research on political persuasion and reducing prejudice toward transgender people and undocumented immigrants, which has been widely covered in the national and international press.
+He is an associate professor of political science at the University of California, Berkeley, and is best known for his research on political polarization, political persuasion, and reducing prejudice toward transgender people and undocumented immigrants, which has been widely covered in the national and international press.

 Early life and education

 He was raised in Texas.
-Broockman attended Yale University, where he was a member of the Skull and Bones Society.
+Broockman attended Yale University, where he was a member of the Skull and Bones Society, and was influenced by a class taught by Don Green and Alan Gerber.
 He has a PhD in Political Science from University of California, Berkeley.

 Career

 Broockman's career in academia began in 2015, when he became an assistant professor at the Graduate School of Business at Stanford University.
 He was promoted to associate professor at Stanford in 2019 when he also became a National Fellow at the Hoover Institution.
 In 2020, he moved to become an associate professor of Political Science at the University of California, Berkeley.